Results matter, especially after an arrest. See how our past successes have helped our former clients.

 When the unexpected occurs, we are here 24/7 to listen to your side of the story and act on your behalf.

 In California, assault is defined under § 240 of the California Penal Code.
 There are four basic types of charges in this specific category of crimes against the person: simple assault, battery, aggravated battery and assault with a deadly weapon.
 To be alleged of the crime of assault, you do not have to have actually caused physical harm.
 Assault charges can be pressed if there was an attempt and also an ability to carry out a violent injury against another person.
-Battery is the crime of physical violence against another person.
+The battery is the crime of physical violence against another person.
 But what makes an assault aggravated?
 In California, aggravated assault can also be called “assault with a deadly weapon (ADW)“.
 This crime is detailed in California Penal Code § 245(a)(1).

 To be charged with ADW, there are three basic factors that must be present: